RadArcadeKid/Programming-Projects-C/README.md

 Please note the use of comments, and good C++ design pracitices throughout.
 Most of these were learning exercises, but they took me a lot of hard work and a long time to figure out.

 *(I've expunged the name + details of the assignments, as well as some personal info from all the code this repo.
-This so that other people currently taking the class won't plagerize my code.)*
+This so that other people currently taking the class won't plagerize and/or steal my code.)*

-#### Recruiters, feel free to stay a while ;)